lasselukkari/DuinoDCX/README.md

 DuinoDCX
 ========
-ESP32 microcontroller based WIFI controller for the [Behringer Ultradrive Pro / DCX2496](https://www.behringer.com/p/P0B6H).
+ESP32 based WIFI remote controller for the [Behringer Ultradrive Pro / DCX2496](https://www.behringer.com/p/P0B6H).
 No wifi router or internet connection needed, no applications to install.

 ## Disclaimer
 I take no responsibility if you destroy your sound system using this.